There’s not denying that gloves are an essential part of MMA.

 If you want to find out some more information, head over to our full Venum MMA Gloves review.

-RDX TSR MMA Gloves – Best Cheap Gloves For MMA Sparing
+RDX TSR – Best Cheap Gloves For MMA Sparing

 If you’re looking for the best cheap gloves for MMA, look no further.
 The RDX MMA Sparring Gloves are manufactured using Maya Hide leather that’s incredibly durable and super long lasting.

-The inside of the gloves are lined with moisture wicking micro fabric that prevents the build up of sweat.
-This can cause the gloves to stink and create a build up of bacteria, neither of which is ideal.
+Their insides are lined with moisture wicking micro fabric that prevents the build up of sweat.
+This can cause them to stink and create a build up of bacteria, neither of which is ideal.

-The Velcro wrist strap is pretty high quality, although it is one of the areas I think the RDX gloves could be improved.
-I feel as though the Velcro wears down slightly quicker with these gloves than other models.
+Also, their Velcro wrist strap is pretty high quality, although it is one of the areas I think the RDX gloves could be improved.
+I feel as though the Velcro wears down slightly quicker than with other models.

 Interestingly, the gloves have a pretty innovative design, especially considering the specialised thumb enclosure that protects your thumb and allows you to maintain a solid grip of your partner.

-I also love the gloves Palm-O design, which is essentially an open palm design.
-This allows for unrestricted hand movement as well as preventing a build up of sweat inside the gloves.
+I also love their Palm-O design, which is essentially an open palm design.
+This allows for unrestricted hand movement as well as preventing a build up of sweat inside.

-All in all, the RDX Sparring Gloves not a bad pair of gloves considering how cheap they are.
+All in all, the RDX Sparring Gloves are not bad at all, especially considering how cheap they are.
 We've also got an in-depth RDX MMA gloves review if you want any more information.

-The Combat Sports Sparring Gloves are fantastic training gloves for MMA.
+The Combat Sports Sparring Gloves are fantastic for MMA training.
 If you’re looking to do some light sparring, their 7oz weight and protective padding is more than sufficient to protect your hand and training partner.

 As I mentioned earlier, this should definitely be a light sparring session, as despite the added protection, can still cause cuts and bruises pretty easily.

-These gloves are particularly well suited for MMA practitioners looking to develop their striking.
+This pair in particular are well suited for MMA practitioners looking to develop their striking.
 Although the 2inch thick padding offers great protection, it can make it hard to fully extend your fingers.
 This in turn can make it hard to initiate a clinch or form a tight grip on your partner.

-As such, if you’re looking to develop your grappling game, check out one of the grappling gloves mentioned later in this article.
+As such, if you’re looking to develop your grappling game, check out one of the grappling models mentioned later in this article.

-Everlast MMA Striking Gloves – Crazy Cheap, Not The Best Quality
+Everlast Striking Gloves – Crazy Cheap, Not The Best Quality

 You can boil the Everlast gloves down to two main talking points; protection and quality.

-In terms of protection, the Everlast MMA gloves do a fantastic job.
+In terms of protection, these Everlast's do a fantastic job.
 They have thick, double layered padding located on the knuckles, thumb and even features block padding on the wrist.

 Now you’re probably thinking why the hell am I recommending these to you?
-Well, I’m recommending these to beginners who are looking to buy sparring MMA gloves for a reasonable price.
+Well, I’m recommending these to beginners who are looking to get a pair, solely for sparring for a reasonable price.

 If it turns out you love MMA and want to invest in higher quality gear, you can.
 If it turns out that MMA isn’t for you, you haven’t wasted a tonne of money on equipment.

-Overall, these are a great pair of MMA gloves for beginners who are looking to get started in mixed martial arts.
+Overall, these are a great pair for beginners who are looking to get started in mixed martial arts.
 We've also discussed some other awesome Everlast options in our Everlast MMA gloves review if you want to check that out.

 Top MMA Competition Gloves